augur-flex/augur-flex/README.md

 the Augur framework (https://github.com/AugurProject) on arbitrary "ethereum-compatible" blockchains.
-I am not an Augur developer and the documentation and support at https://github.com/AugurProject are generally more useful and this repo.
+I am not an Augur developer and the documentation and support at https://github.com/AugurProject are generally more useful than this repo.

 ## Instructions